Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

 \subsection{Simulation design and result presentation}

-The simulation framework, illustrated in Figure \ref{design_cases}, is designed to capture the operational and economic impacts of storage participation in the electricity market under varying competitive settings.

 We define the number of active storage operators $N$ and specify the corresponding market structure.
 The analyzed configurations include \textit{Monopoly} (single operator), \textit{Duopoly} (two operators), and \textit{Oligopoly} (eight operators).
 Sensitivity analyses focus on levels of competition, storage efficiency, operational costs, and other key parameters.
-The problem is solved from the social planner's perspective, which solves the problem without storage competition.
+The problem is also solved from the social planner's perspective to establish an efficiency benchmark devoid of strategic withholding.
 Additional cases examine the impact of varying $N$ on overall market welfare.
-The \emph{seasonal simulations} are conducted for representative \textit{winter} and \textit{summer} days, enabling the analysis to capture seasonal variation in RES availability, demand patterns, and storage behavior.
-Simulation results are examined based on market-clearing prices (MCP), storage charging/discharging schedules, state-of-charge (SoC) trajectories, residual demand after RES and storage, unmet demand, and production curtailment.
+The \emph{seasonal simulations} are conducted for representative \textit{winter} and \textit{summer} days, enabling the analysis to capture seasonal variations in RES availability, demand patterns, and storage behavior.
+Simulation results are examined based on market-clearing prices (MCP), storage charging/discharging schedules, state-of-charge (SoC) trajectories, residual demand after RES and storage dispatch, unmet demand, and production curtailment.